grodansparadis/vscpl2drv-automation/README.md

 Set debug to "true" to get debug information written to syslog.
 This can be a valuable help if things does nor behave as expected.

 ##### write
-If write is true a configuration file will be looked for in */var/lib/vscp/drivername/configure.xml*.
-If this file is found it wil be read and any value present in it will replace a value read from the main configuration file.
+If write is true the configuration file will be possible to save dynamically to disk.
+That is settings you do at runtime can be save to be persistent.
+The safest place for a configuration file is in the VSCP configuration folder */etc/vscp/* but dynamic saves there is not allowed if you don't run the VSCP daemon as root (which you should not).
+Next best place is the folder */var/lib/vscp/drivername/configure.xml*.
+This folder and a default configuration is written here when the driver is installed.

+If you never intend to change driver parameters during runtime consider moving the configuration file to the VSCP daemon configuration folder.

 ##### guid
 All level II drivers must have a unique GUID.
 There is many ways to obtain this GUID, Read more [here](https://grodansparadis.gitbooks.io/the-vscp-specification/vscp_globally_unique_identifiers.html).